 Laboratory workers (i.e. graduate students, undergraduate students, postdoctoral, volunteers, etc.) performing a research in FAMU-FSU College of Engineering are required to conduct PHA prior to commencement of an experiment or any project change in order to identify existing or potential hazards and to determine proper measures to control those hazards.

-PI/instructor must review, approve and sign the written PHA.
+PI/instructor must review, approve, and sign the written PHA.

 PI/instructor must ensure all the control methods identified in PHA are available and implemented in the laboratory.